TamNguyenS/TamNguyenS/README.md

 - 🌱 I’m currently learning   **JAVA, HTML,CSS,JAVASCRIPT**

-- 🎯 My goal is to become web developer full stack.
+- 🎯 My goal is to become Backend Developer .

 - 🚀 Hope today will be better than tomorrow .